Wine and food pairing: Alcohol

 Alcohol is the primary factor in dictating a wine's weight and body.
 Typically the higher the alcohol level, the more weight the wine has.
-An increase in alcohol content will increase the perception of density and texture.
-In food and wine pairing, salt and spicy heat will accentuate the alcohol and the perception of "heat" or hotness in the mouth.
-Conversely, the alcohol can also magnify the heat of spicy food making a highly alcoholic wine paired with a very spicy dish one that will generate a lot of heat for the taster.
+An increase in alcohol content increases the perception of density and texture.
+In food and wine pairing, salt and spicy heat accentuates the alcohol and the perception of "heat" or hotness in the mouth.
+Conversely, the alcohol can also magnify the heat of spicy food, making a highly alcoholic wine paired with a spicy dish generate significant heat for the taster.

 Other pairing principles

 Beyond the basic guidelines listed above, food pairings can dive even further into matching several layers of texture and flavors.
 The term "bridge ingredients" refers to ingredients and flavors that have certain affinities in wine pairing (such as slow-cooked onions with creamy wines, etc.).
 It can also refer to using particular herbs and spices perceived in the wine (such as rosemary in some Cabernet Sauvignon) and adding them to the dish as an ingredient.
-Their presence in a dish may increase the likelihood that the certain wines will pair well.
+Their presence in a dish may increase the likelihood that the certain wines would pair well.

 The above principles can be used for pairing wines with Asian cuisine.
-Pair for the flavor of the dish - whatever the 'main ingredient' may be - it is not the meat, seafood, or vegetables that stand out as the predominant flavor.
+Pair for the flavor of the dish – whatever the 'main ingredient' may be – it is not the meat, seafood, or vegetables that stand out as the predominant flavor.
 Rather the true flavor of the dish is determined by the cooking method (for example, the toasty flavors of a stir fry), the sauce (from curries to sweet-and-sour), the use of seasonings (such as ginger and coriander leaves to mask fishy tastes), or the blending of ingredients to form new flavors (as in sukiyaki or satay).
 Indeed, it may result from a combination of any of these elements.
 Also, note that in the case of an Asian meal, several dishes are served at the same time and are shared by everyone present.
 The wine chosen for such a meal has to be versatile.